 The Mazie Mentoring Program helps aspiring Framingham, Waltham, and Marlborough high school students set and achieve goals, graduate from high school, prepare to apply to college or other post-secondary training, and experience success.

 The Mazie Mentoring Program fulfills the legacy of John Andrew Mazie, a man who was a mentor to many young people before tragically dying in a car accident.
 In his honor, his parents Barbara and Lowell Mazie created the Mazie Mentoring Program.
 Since its foundation in 1998, the Mazie Mentoring Program has served over 900 students in both Framingham and Waltham High Schools.
-As of September 2019, a third program will be serving students at Marlborough High School.
-The program recruits and trains adult volunteers to mentor and act as role models for high school students at risk of not reaching their full potential.
-Its objective is to provide young people with the support to help them achieve their goals and succeed.
+As of September 2019, a third program began at Marlborough High School.

 How do I Become a Big in the Mazie Mentoring Program?

 First, we ask all applicants to inquire through the Mazie Mentoring Program application.
 From there, you will speak with the Program Manager of your preferred location, where you will learn more about the application process, requirements, and what you’ll do as a mentor.

 To ensure we are keeping everyone in our programs safe and happy, we conduct a background check for each volunteer.
 We’ll ask you to complete a CORI/SORI form and to send us three references who can confirm your ability to be a mentor.
 We also ask you to attend two online training sessions that will go in depth covering what you may need to know when working with youth that have various mental health concerns and LGBTQ+ youth.